Conime2025/conime-multi/content/en/posts/anime/jigoku-sensei-nube-2025.md

 +++
-title = "Jigoku Sensei Nube (2025) Ungkap Jadwal Tayang, Trailer, dan Lagu Tema Baru" slug = "jigoku-sensei-nube-2025-trailer-jadwal-20250701" date = 2025-07-01T08:00:00+07:00 author = "Koni si Co-Bot" nameAnime = "Jigoku Sensei Nube (2025)" draft = false
+title = "Jigoku Sensei Nube (2025) Reveals Premiere Date, Trailer, and New Theme Songs" slug = "jigoku-sensei-nube-2025-trailer-premiere-20250701" date = 2025-07-01T08:00:00+07:00 author = "Koni the Co-Bot" nameAnime = "Jigoku Sensei Nube (2025)" draft = false

-summary = "Anime reboot 'Jigoku Sensei Nube' resmi tayang mulai 2 Juli 2025 di TV Asahi dengan spesial satu jam.
-Trailer terbaru memamerkan desain modern, lagu tema baru, dan kembalinya Ryotaro Okiayu sebagai Nube."

-lead = "Anime horor klasik Shonen Jump ini mengikuti Meisuke Nueno, guru SD dengan tangan iblis yang melindungi murid-muridnya dari yokai.
-Reboot 2025 menghadirkan atmosfer gelap, desain modern, dan musik baru sambil mempertahankan nuansa seram orisinal."
+summary = "The 'Jigoku Sensei Nube' reboot is set to premiere on July 2, 2025, on TV Asahi with a one-hour special.
+The latest trailer showcases modern designs, new theme songs, and Ryotaro Okiayu returning as Nube."

+lead = "This classic Shonen Jump horror series follows Meisuke Nueno, an elementary school teacher with a demonic hand who protects his students from yokai.
+The 2025 reboot offers a darker atmosphere, updated designs, and new music while staying true to its original spooky tone."

-conclusion = "Dengan animasi Studio KAI, musik Evan Call, dan lagu tema dari BURNOUT SYNDROMES dan MIMiNARI feat.
-Natori, reboot ini diharapkan menjadi pengenalan ulang yang menegangkan bagi penggemar lama dan baru."
+conclusion = "With animation by Studio KAI, music by Evan Call, and theme songs from BURNOUT SYNDROMES and MIMiNARI feat.
+Natori, this reboot aims to be a chilling reintroduction for longtime fans and newcomers alike."

+synopsis = "Jigoku Sensei Nube (2025) follows Meisuke Nueno, a kind-hearted elementary school teacher who wields a demonic hand to seal away yokai.
+In this reboot, Nube faces a series of supernatural threats endangering his students, with darker storytelling, modern character designs, and classic Shonen Jump horror adapted for today's audience."

 image = "/images/anime/jigoku-sensei-nube-2025-key-visual.webp"
-imageTitle = "Key Visual Resmi Jigoku Sensei Nube 2025"
+imageTitle = "Official Key Visual for Jigoku Sensei Nube 2025"

-tags = ["Jigoku Sensei Nube", "Horror", "Supernatural", "Anime Summer 2025", "Berita Anime"] categories = ["Berita", "Anime"] twitterEmbed = "" twitterEmbedTitle = ""
+tags = ["Jigoku Sensei Nube", "Horror", "Supernatural", "Summer 2025 Anime", "Anime News"] categories = ["News", "Anime"] twitterEmbed = "" twitterEmbedTitle = ""
 instagramEmbed = ""